 Peoria, Illinois 61612

-A Membership Form is available in Adobe Acrobat PDF format.
+available in Adobe Acrobat PDF Format.

 Local membership in Peoria Audubon includes membership in the

 Peoria Academy of Sciences.
-Dual membership includes membership in Peoria Audubon, the
+Dual membership includes membership in

-Peoria Academy of Sciences, and
+the Peoria Audubon Society, the Peoria Academy of Sciences, and

 National Audubon Society.